 Can I Refile Chapter 13 After Dismissal?
-Understanding Your Options with Cherney Law Firm

-The reason your bankruptcy case was dismissed matters.
 For instance, if the bankruptcy court dismissed it for non-payment, addressing the underlying financial issues is crucial before refiling.

 It’s important to note that the court may view repeated filings unfavorably.
 They could limit your ability to file for bankruptcy relief in the future.
 You should be prepared to provide the bankruptcy court with updated financial information and information about changes in your circumstances and demonstrate your ability to complete the new bankruptcy plan.

-Understanding Chapter 13 Dismissal
+The Reasons for Chapter 13 Dismissal

-Chapter 13 bankruptcy dismissal occurs when the court or the debtor terminates a case before completion of the bankruptcy plan, also known as involuntary and voluntary dismissals.
+Chapter 13 bankruptcy dismissal occurs when the court or the debtor terminates a case before completion of the bankruptcy plan, also known as “involuntary and voluntary dismissals.”

 Common causes of involuntary dismissal include:

-• Failing to make timely payments to the Chapter 13 bankruptcy trustee.
+Failing to make timely payments to the Chapter 13 bankruptcy trustee.

-• Not submitting required documents.
+Not submitting the required documents.

-• Not adhering to the approved repayment plan.
+Not adhering to the approved repayment plan.

 Bankruptcy courts may also dismiss cases if debtors engage in fraud or fail to attend the creditors’ meeting.